Easy Chicken Chow Mein

 What To Do:

-- In a medium-sized saucepan, combine the soy sauce and all but the reserved 3 tablespoons chicken broth over medium-high heat.
+- In a medium-sized saucepan, combine the soy sauce and chicken broth over medium-high heat.
 Add the celery, carrots, and onion and cook for about 10 minutes, until tender.
 Stir in the water chestnuts and bean sprouts.
-In a small bowl, combine the cornstarch and the reserved 3 tablespoons chicken broth; stir into the vegetable mixture until the liquid thickens.
+In a small bowl, combine cornstarch and water; stir into the vegetable mixture until the liquid thickens.

 - Add the chicken and mix well; cook for 3 to 4 minutes or until the chicken is heated through.